ugosan/timestrap/README.md

     heroku config:set DJANGO_SETTINGS_MODULE=timestrap.settings.heroku
     heroku config:set SECRET_KEY=ChangeMeToSomethingRandom

+You have also to install the node.js buildpack.
+Node.js itself is not required for Timestrap to function, the buildpack is only used for compiling the static files.

+    heroku buildpacks:add --index 1 heroku/nodejs

 :lock: After a successful push, create a super user to allow login:

     heroku run python manage.py createsuperuser

 ## Manual Installation

 Follow the steps below to install Timestrap locally or on any server.
 This process installs the minimal requirements to *run* Timestrap.
 For development requirements and procedures, see [Development Installation](#development-installation).